peridio/docs/src/docs/integration/android/overview.md

 ## Reference designs

-While Android-specific hardware reference designs are still in private beta, the following optionas are available:
+While Android-specific hardware reference designs are still in private beta, the following options are available:

 - [Direct API integration](/integration/android/reference-designs/direct-api-integration).
 - Peridio maintains opinionated reference implementations for a variety of development kits and evaluation boards with respect to Embedded Linux platforms.
 These will still serve as a helpful context when reasoning about system design with Peridio.
 For more information, refer to the [Linux reference designs](/integration/linux/overview#reference-designs).